bdsx/bdsx/CONTRIBUTING.md

 I wish to keep the previous contributor's intentions.
 If you think it's more useful, please discuss it on the GitHub or Discord server.

+### 8. Don't make functions that take global variables as parameters.
+It just makes unnecessary steps for using the function.

 ## Information about native level

 ### 1. Allocation methods